RRRC and Water Quality

 its extensive networks and collaborative management processes RRRC continually seeks to identify and improve environmental performance.

 RRRC synthesizes and delivers vital information to end-users to assist them in the development of strategies and policies to achieve best practices in land management.
-These stakeholders include; Department of Environment Heritage and Protection, Department of Agriculture, Forestry and Fisheries, WWF, Great Barrier Reef Marine Park Authority, Regional Natural Resource Management Boards, Cane Growers Association and AgForce.
+These stakeholders include; Queensland Department of Environment and Science - Environment, Department of Agriculture and Water Sources, World Wildlife Fund (WWF), Great Barrier Reef Marine Park Authority (GBRMPA), Canegrowers, AgForce and Regional Natural Resource Management Boards.

 RRRC manages projects on Water Quality that seek to advance the understanding of both catchment and marine processes that impact on GBR Water Quality.